 Assessing and Evaluating Volunteers and Volunteer Programs Using Surveys

-Whether the PRA applies to volunteers depends on the position type and what is stated in the volunteer service agreement (e.g., volunteers assisting with research and data collection, etc.).
-If planned assessment, evaluation, or research activities that will result in further analysis are written into the volunteer service agreement or are part of local policy, the PRA does not apply.
-One example would be citizen science volunteers operating under a signed volunteer service agreement specifying their research duties.
+- Whether the PRA applies to volunteers depends on the position type and what is stated in the volunteer service agreement (e.g., volunteers assisting with research and data collection, etc.).
+If data collection or research activities that will result in further analysis are written into the volunteer service agreement or are part of local policy, the PRA may not apply.
+One example would be citizen science volunteers operating under a signed and current volunteer service agreement specifying their research duties.
 Please contact the NPS ICCO for additional information or guidance related to the PRA.

-To ensure consistent quality, identify challenges and outline possible solutions, and highlight outstanding success, regional offices should monitor volunteer programs by conducting routine program assessments (also known as performance audits or program reviews) of parks and programs within their region using nationally approved and recommended methods.
-The findings of this audit process should be shared with the park or program staff as well as the national office.
+To ensure consistent policy adherence, identify challenges and outline possible solutions, and highlight outstanding success, regional offices should monitor volunteer programs by conducting routine program assessments (also known as performance audits or program reviews) of parks and programs within their region, using nationally approved and recommended methods including internal controls reviews.
+The findings of this program assessment process should be shared with the park or program staff as well as the national office.

 Performance and Conduct Management

-When a problem first appears, the volunteer supervisor immediately should bring it to the attention of the volunteer and the volunteer manager and work with the volunteer to find a solution.
-If problem-solving measures do not improve the situation and/or the volunteer cannot be reassigned to another project or task without the problem being repeated, they should be notified that their services will no longer be needed.
-See Termination of Volunteer Agreement for more information.
+When a volunteer performance or conduct problem first appears, the volunteer supervisor should immediately bring it to the attention of the volunteer and the volunteer manager and work with the volunteer to find a solution.
+If problem-solving measures do not improve the situation and/or the volunteer cannot be reassigned to another project or task without the problem being repeated, they may be notified that their services will no longer be needed (see Termination of Volunteer Agreement for more information).